 After evaluating your case, a skilled attorney will know if your claim is lawful and will be able to help you collect the evidence you need to seek justice and a financial recovery.
 Evidence that an experienced wrongful death lawyer may collect includes:

 - Documents such as medical reports and tests

 - Expert testimony

 - Video surveillance

 Because an experienced Atlanta wrongful death lawyer will know how to handle the case, what evidence to look for, what questions to ask, and how to establish fault in your wrongful death claim, there is no time to waste.
 Call a knowledgeable wrongful death attorney today to discuss your legal rights.

-If your family member died due to someone else’s wrongful or negligent actions, please call the Law Offices of Shane Smith at 770-HURT-999 for a free consultation with a Georgia wrongful death attorney today.
+If your family member died due to someone else’s wrongful or negligent actions, please call Shane Smith Law at 770-HURT-999 for a free consultation with a Georgia wrongful death attorney today.